 From: Potomac Institute for Policy Studies

 The Potomac Institute for Policy Studies is an independent, 501(c)(3), not-for-profit public policy research institute.
-The Institute identifies and aggressively shepherds discussion on key science, technology, and national security issues facing our society.
-From these discussions and forums, we develop meaningful policy options and ensure their implementation at the intersection of business and government.
+The Institute identifies and shepherds discussion on key science and technology issues facing society.
+From these discussions, PIPS develops meaningful policy options and ensures their implementation at the intersection of business and government.

 // end //